thanmai2903/netflix-gpt/README.md

-- create react app
+- Create react app
-- configured tailwindcss
+- Configured tailwindcss
 - Header
-- routing of App
+- Routing of App
 - Login Form
 - Sign Up form
 - Form Validation
-- useRef Hook
+- UseRef Hook
 - Firebase setup for deployment the project (u can use vercel app also for deployment)
 - Create signup user account using authentication
 - Implement sign in user API